Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Acknowledgments

 We would like to pay our respects to Dr. Hajime Ishimaru deceased.
-Dr. Ishimaru pioneered the use of aluminum for UHV , we are all forever in his debt The authors would also like to acknowledge James Garner of SMC Corporation for many helpful discussions.
-Much of what is written here bears his imprint.
-Additionally we would like to thank the vacuum group of the Advanced Photon Source at Argonne National Laboratory which includes John Noonan, Joe Gagliano, George Goeppner, Richard Rosenberg and Dean Walters.
-They are responsible for much of the foundation work in this area..
+Dr. Ishimaru pioneered the use of aluminum for UHV.
+We are all forever in his debt The authors would also like to acknowledge James Garner of SMC Corporation for many helpful discussions.
+Additionally, we would like to thank the vacuum group of the Advanced Photon Source at Argonne National Laboratory for their work in this area.

 Richard Bothell